Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 • Sufficient support surface: For larger workpieces, a table extension can help to increase the support surface.

-• Prevent tilting: Extend the support surface of a hand router by screwing a Plexiglas plate (approx. 25×25 cm) under the base.
-Or place material of the same thickness parallel to the edge so that the router rests stably.
+• Prevent tipping: Increase the contact surface of a hand-held router by screwing a sheet of Plexiglas (about 25×25 cm) under the base.
+Or place a piece of material of the same thickness parallel to the edge so that the router rests stably.

-• Several steps: For large curves, it is better to mill in 2-3 steps to minimize chip removal and achieve a cleaner result.
+• Multiple passes: For large curves, it is better to mill in two or three passes to minimize chip removal and achieve a cleaner finish.

 • Care and maintenance: Clean the milling cutter and milling machine after each use.
 Make sure they are sharp and read the operating instructions to ensure that everything runs smoothly.